fulyaertay/react-router-6/README.md

   ## Overview

   Build rental van travel app using React Router 6 that is a part of [Scrimba](https://scrimba.com/learn/reactrouter6)'s React Router 6 course.
 I learned fundamentals and new features of react-router via this app.
-  You can see each steps creating this app below.
+  You can see each step creating this app below.

   ## 1-react-router-introduction
   **BrowserRouter, Routes, Route, Link and useParams()** are used to bootstrap of VanLife app in this section.